 Clothing for Hot through Cold and Wet Conditions: It is hard

 to say what the weather will be like at the end of April.
-We have had sleet and
+We have had strong ice

-one rifle and have mechanical problems that preclude your enjoying the Clinic.
+rifle and have mechanical problems that preclude your enjoying the Clinic.
+Bring

 AR or AK: After we have shot at our boomer targets, we sweep

 the impact area and finish off any that have not been detonated.
 An AR-15 or AK

 with a magazine or two of blasting ammo will let you have a whole lot of fun at